EvgeniyaMinashkina/work/README.md

  - to get registered and authenticated,
  - list and manage products,
  - search products.
- -

 By default user is created without admin rights.
 Edit, addition and deletion is allowed only for admin user which has is_admin flag set.

 Use this admin user for test purposes:
- - Email – admin
+ - Email: admin@gmail.com
- - Password - Qwerty
+ - Password: Qwerty

 Run composer install to install bootstrap and jquery.